Skip to main content

 At the core of sex hormone regulation lies the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 This intricate feedback loop begins in the hypothalamus, a region of the brain that releases gonadotropin-releasing hormone (GnRH).
 GnRH then signals the pituitary gland, located at the base of the brain, to secrete two crucial hormones ∞ luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

 This axis operates on a delicate negative feedback mechanism.
-When sex are sufficient, they signal back to the hypothalamus and pituitary, reducing the release of GnRH, LH, and FSH.
+When sex hormone levels are sufficient, they signal back to the hypothalamus and pituitary, reducing the release of GnRH, LH, and FSH.
 Conversely, when sex hormone levels decline, this inhibition is lifted, prompting increased GnRH, LH, and FSH secretion to stimulate gonadal output.

 Age-related decline often involves dysregulation at multiple points within this axis, leading to a less efficient signaling cascade and subsequent reduction in hormone production.
 Personalized protocols aim to restore optimal signaling within this axis, either by providing exogenous hormones or by stimulating endogenous production.